ericcornelissen/shescape/CONTRIBUTING.md

 behaviour changing modification that can be made to the source without the unit tests catching this change.
 [StrykerJS] labels such modifications as _Survived_.

-### End-to-end Testing
+### Integration Testing

-End-to-end tests for _Shescape_ aim to test the library as it would be used by users.
-All end-to-end test suites go into the `test/e2e` folder.
-You can run e2e tests using the command `npm run test:e2e`.
+Integration tests for _Shescape_ aim to test the library as it would be used by users.
+All integration test suites go into the `test/integration` folder. can run integration tests using the command `npm run test:integration`.

-The end-to-end tests are duplicated between ESM and CJS as both are supported by _Shescape_.
-When making changes to the end-to-end test, make sure to update both versions of the test.
+The integration tests are duplicated between ESM and CJS as both are supported by _Shescape_.
+When making changes to the integration test, make sure to update both versions of the test.

 ### Property Testing